-- Were you consistently/sufficiently guided to practice your skills throughout your course? - Are you able to learn in a way that suits you? - How would you rate the teaching? - Are there any forms of learning you would like in addition to lectures and tutorials? - Do you find the lectures a satisfactory method of imparting information? - Did you find the size of your tutorials conducive to further learning? - Did you feel your lecturers prepared you - sufficiently for your assessments? - Do you understand lecture contents?
+- Were you consistently/sufficiently guided to practice your skills throughout your course? - Are you able to learn in a way that suits you? - How would you rate the teaching? - Are there any forms of learning you would like in addition to lectures and tutorials? - Do you find the lectures a satisfactory method of imparting information? - Did you find the size of your tutorials conducive to further learning? - Did you feel your lecturers prepared you sufficiently for your assessments? - Do you understand lecture contents? - Were you satisfied by the module choices that were offered? - Was the course challenging?